jiawang1/ninth/README.md

 # ninth
-front end framework, integrate backbone, reactjs, requirejs and other js libs like jquery.
+sample project, integrate backbone, reactjs, requirejs and other js libs like jquery.